Sequoia/sequoia.github.com/_content/posts/type-hinting-in-javascipt.md

 JavaScript is weakly typed, so when you declare `var animals;`, there's no way to know whether `animals` will be an array, a string, a function, or something else.
 If your IDE or editor doesn't know that `animals` will eventually be an array, there's no way for it to helpfully tell you that `animals` has the property `length` and the method `map`, among others.
 There's no way for the IDE to know it's an array... unless you tell it!

 In this post we'll look at a couple ways to clue your IDE in to the **types** of the variables, function parameters, and return values in your program so it clue *you* in on how they should be used.
-We'll go over two ways to "tell" your IDE (and other developers) what types things are, and see how load type information for third party libraries as well.
+We'll go over two ways to "tell" your IDE (and other developers) what types things are, and see how to load type information for third party libraries as well.
 Before we start *writing* type annotations, however, let's make sure we have a tool that can *read* them.

 ## Setting up The Environment